emmett2020/emmett/doc/config_ubuntu_develop_environment.md

 # Conda
-When root-level access is not granted, we recommend using Conda to install the required tools.
+When `root` access is not granted, we recommend using `Conda` to install the required tools.

 ```bash
 conda create -c conda-forge -n daily python=3.11 gcc=14.2.0 gxx=14.2.0